John Ipstones: Continuing disputes

 Ipstones left a bitter heritage of family disputes over property, which seem to have led to exhaustion of the parties concerned and loss of some estates.
 In 1396 William Ipstones, acting in Maud's name, sought to gain an estate in Cheshire, part of the Beck inheritance: on 12 November the case was referred to Thomas de Mowbray, the Justice of Chester.
 The following year William sued his mother for waste and destruction of his inheritance at Hopton and Blymhill, where she held 20 houses and 200 acres as her jointure.
 He alleged that she had sold marl and clay, cut down trees, and damaged the tenants' houses.

 When William died, Maud ignored the papal prohibition on her remarriage to take as husband John Savage.
 Elizabeth, the widow of John Ipstones, had meanwhile remarried into the Peshale family.
 The Hopton estate had descended to Maud and William's daughters, Christiana and Alice.
 Unable to obtain a re-let of Hopton manor from her daughters, Maud simply moved into the property, until Elizabeth took it back.
 In July 1401 Maud and Savage initiated proceedings against Elizabeth and the court ordered her to restore the estate to them.
-Two years later, however, Elizabeth sued them for arrears of rent of 17 annual marks rent for the manor.
+Two years later, however, Elizabeth sued them for arrears of rent of 17 annual marks for the manor.
 They were forced to agree to pay in return for an advance of £20 from Elizabeth.
-They seem to have begun the process of withdrawing from the Covedale estates, selling their share of the advowson at Musnslow to John Burley in 1404.
+They seem to have begun the process of withdrawing from the Covedale estates, selling their share of the advowson at Munslow to John Burley in 1404.

 However, the dispute began a fresh chapter with the next generation.
 In 1419 Alice and her husband, Ralph Brereton, started proceedings against Elizabeth for 21 years' rent arrears: a total, they claimed, of 420 marks.
 In 1423 they sued her for wasting their properties in Staffordshire.
 They seem to have sold up in Corvedale, as Aston and Munslow were in the hands of Lord Talbot, William Burley and William Baldwyn in 1428.